m-alshabibi/Time_Tracker/README.md

 # Time Tracking

-We are deprecating mobile apps as [discussed here](https://discuss.erpnext.com/t/deprecating-erpnext-mobile-apps/84121).

 A simple and elegant time tracking application built with Flutter.
 It allows users to efficiently log, manage, and track time spent on various projects and tasks, offering a clean interface for organizing work and enhancing productivity.